 Disclosure: As an Amazon Associate, SurvivalTactix earns from qualifying purchases.
 Some links may also be affiliate links (EcoFlow, Jackery, Survival Frog).
 This supports the site at no extra cost to you.

-Jump to: Water • Power & Light • Food • Medical + Hygiene • Trusted Resources • FAQ
+Jump to: Water • Power & Light • Power Stations • Food • Medical + Hygiene • Trusted Resources • FAQ

 Plan for 1 gallon per person per day for at least 3 days (more in heat, with kids, or if you’re active).
 Start with water storage, then add purification as your backup layer.